AdaCore/learn/courses/advanced-ada/chapters/design_patterns.rst

 Now let's see what a code generator would look like.
 We'll assume that we are only interested, initially, in doing code generation for classes.
-Other types of elements (such as operations) will call the default implementation for their visitor (:ada:`Visit_Operation`, for instance), which then calls the visitor for its parent (:ada:`Visit_NamedElement`) and so on, until we end up calling a :ada:`Visit` operation with a null body.
+Other types of elements (such as packages) will call the default implementation for their visitor (:ada:`Visit_PPackage`, for instance), which then calls the visitor for its parent (:ada:`Visit_NamedElement`) and so on, until we end up calling a :ada:`Visit` operation with a null body.
 So nothing happens for those, and we don't need to deal with them